tonyxiahua/MacBook-Keyboard-ON-OFF/README.md

 There are only two language versions for this script file: CHN & ENG

 ## Donation
-This program is so garbage that not deserve any kind of donation.
+This program is so garbage that does not deserve any kind of donation.